Remote repository

 -

-Press Ctrl+X to save the changes (the bottom line will appear asking Save modified buffer?):
+Click Ctrl+X to save the changes (the bottom line will appear with the query Save modified buffer?):

 -

-Press Y to save the changes and confirm saving to the directory with the key Enter.
+Click Y to save the changes, confirm saving to the directory by pressing Enter.
 After saving, the nano editor will close automatically.

 -

-Now you can clone a remote repository into Engee in the usual ways using multiple keys and from different hosts.
+Now you can clone a remote repository in Engee in the usual ways using multiple keys and from different hosting sites.